spyking-circus/spyking-circus/docs_sphinx/index.rst

 .. note::

    In 0.5, smart search is now activated by default, and important changes have been done under the hood to refactor the code in order to read/write virtually any file format, as long as a wrapper is provided.

-Be in touch if you are interested by writing your own wrapper.
-A "garbage collector" mode has also been added, to help the user to get a **qualitative** feedback on the performance of the algorithm, estimating the number of missed spikes: spikes left unfitted during the fitting procedure can be collected, grouped by electrode (keep in mind that this is more for a debugging purpose, and those spikes are only an approximation).
+   * Be in touch if you are interested by writing your own file wrapper to read/write a custom file format.
+   * A "garbage collector" mode has also been added, to help the user to get a **qualitative** feedback on the performance of the algorithm, estimating the number of missed spikes: if ``collect_all`` in the ``[fitting]`` section is activated, spikes left unfitted during the fitting procedure can be collected, grouped by electrode (keep in mind that this is more for a debugging purpose, and those spikes are only an approximation).
+   * A ``smart_select`` option is now available in the ``[clustering]`` section, that should considerably enhance the clustering for datasets with very low or very high firing rates.
+If feedback and some more quantitative benchmarks are positive, it may become the new default mode for clustering.
+You are welcome to give it a try

 .. toctree::
    :maxdepth: 2